zsyzzsoft/co-mod-gan/README.md

 Commonly used metrics are `ids10k` and `ids36k5` (for FFHQ and Places2 respectively), which will compute P-IDS and U-IDS together with FID.
 By default, masks are generated randomly for evaluation, or you may append the metric name with `-h0` ([0.0, 0.2]) to `-h4` ([0.8, 1.0]) to specify the range of masked ratio.

-## Testing

-The following command is an example of generating images:

 ## Citation

 If you find this code helpful, please cite our paper: